scronge/moon-phase-game-2024-Doodle/README.md

 - Introduce computer players
    - Implement non-random AI for solo play
 - Game extensions
-   - Special cards like those in the game, or moves like swapping adjacent cards or connecting and severing nodes
+   - Special cards like those in the game, or moves like swapping adjacent cards, wildcards, reversing, or connecting and severing nodes
    - Extended cycle lengths (instead of mod 8 arithmetic)
    - Directed graphs
    - Custom scoring logic